17 Jul Secrets to Better Songwriting

 - Rule #6 – Don’t Force It – If the creative juices aren’t flowing, don’t be afraid to step away and take a break.
 A change of scenery is often helpful for a songwriter who is struggling to find the right words.
 It’s easy to get overwhelmed when writing song lyrics and even a short walk outside can help you to free your mind from all the ideas that are fighting to be heard.
 Even if it takes months to finish writing a song, you’ll be happier with the finished product if you take the time to make it great instead of just rushing to finish it.

-For a songwriter, learning how to write a song is the first step in a long process to getting your song heard around the world.
+For a songwriter, learning how to write a song is the first step in a long process of getting your song heard around the world.
 We hope these six songwriting tips serve to inspire you the next time that you’re writing song lyrics and perhaps you may even have a hit song in the future.